brettgenoe/brett-genoe-construction-connect/README.md

 ## Overview
 <p><i>What is your app?
 Brief description in a couple of sentences.</i></p>
-<p>My app is a platform for construction employers and employees to connect, allowing a steamlined process for hiring.</p>
+<p>My app is a platform for construction employers and employees to connect.
+Employers can create profiles and post jobs, allowing future employees to see and respond to the add.
+Future Employees can search jobs by location and qualifications, allowing a steamlined process for hiring.</p>
 </div>
 <div>